folio-org/okapi/doc/guide.md

 ### Module Descriptor Sharing

 Okapi installations may share their module descriptors.
-With a 'pull' operation the modules for the Okapi proxy can be fetched from another Okapi proxy instance.
+With a "pull" operation the modules for the Okapi proxy can be fetched from another Okapi proxy instance.
 The name "pull" is used here because it is similar to Git SCM's pull operation.
 The remote proxy instance that Okapi pulls from